 Paintball vs Airsoft: Difference & Comparison

 Paintball is a more relaxed shooting game that allows players, either in teams or individually, to compete against each other by shooting.
 The game is usually played outside in fields of varying sizes.
-The field is usually scattered with natural or artificial barriers to providing some hiding spots for the players.
-The game is played using paintball guns and paintballs that are made of non-toxic, biodegradable and water-soluble polymer that’s totally harmless to your health.
+The field is usually scattered with natural or artificial barriers to provide some hiding spots for the players.
+The game is played using paintball guns and paintballs that are made of non-toxic, biodegradable, and water-soluble polymer that’s totally harmless to your health.

 Airsoft on the other hand has immense similarities with paintball only that it’s more focused on military simulation by using more realistic warfare experience.
 In paintball, the guns look less realistic.
 In airsoft, the RIFs (Realistic Imitation Firearms) used is 99% real making them almost indistinguishable from the real firearms.
 Other than the firearms, players in airsoft usually dress up in more realistic military gear making the game appear more realistic.